devb119/restaurant-review/README.md

 # Restaurant Review

-This project is based on TypeScript and using TailwindCSS
+This project is based on TypeScript with Vite template and using TailwindCSS

 ## How to run the project